LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 (two periods) refers to the directory one level up the chain.

-For example, if the examples directory has subdirectories hello and arrays, and the current directory is hello`, then  .. refers to examples and ..\\arrays or ../arrays on a Mac refers to the arrays directory.
+For example, if the examples directory has subdirectories hello and arrays, and the current directory is hello, then  .. refers to examples and ..\\arrays or ../arrays on a Mac refers to the arrays directory.

 Occasionally you need to